 Estimated reading time: 4 minutes

 - white wine

 - lamb's lettuce

 I like the balanced acidity of this bowl, together with the spice from the chickpeas, and the sweetness from the onions.
 The texture of the porcini makes it a hearty dish, and of course you can add as little or as much you like.
 It is healthy, nutritious and delicious!
 You can eat it as a lunch dish, dinner main, or even as a take away bowl for pick-nick or office lunch.

 Like I said, once I can find these beauties, locally called Cepes.
 I eat them for a few weeks.
-This time I made them with a pasta dish.
+In this variation I made them with a pasta dish.
 I used the foot (the stem) of the porcini's for making my favourite crispy porcini as you can read and see in the recipe below.
-The heads I used for a tasty sauce to mix through the pasta.
+The heads (chopped up) I used for a tasty sauce to mix through the pasta.

 For the pasta sauce;

 Sauté the shallots until translucent (not browned) in some olive oil and a pinch of salt.
 Add the chopped porcini heads (well cleaned) and stir for a few minutes until you can sense the beautiful nutty & mushroom sense.
 Pour in a good amount of white wine, and let the wine reduce to half.
 Let the sauce cool down enough to safely blend until smooth.
 Or use a hand-blender and pulse a few times to keep a more rustic texture.
 Heat up the sauce again, if you find it too thin, just reduce it till you reach the desired texture.
 Season well with some salt, pepper, and a little splash of lemon.

 Once you boiled your pasta according package, stir the pasta through the sauce and top with the crispy lemon porcini from the oven.

 Another option would be to use my creamy vegan alfredo sauce, and top with the crispy mushrooms.